noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 does not wear dresses.
 As the Emperor, she had seen the dresses of other nobles at evening parties, and she herself has a good grasp of trends, so she knows what is good and what is bad.
-However, she doesn’t know what kind of design she would wear ... and has not yet completed her order.
+However, she doesn’t know what kind of design she would wear... and has not yet completed her order.
 And so, Chris was worried that if she didn’t decide soon, the clothing she ordered wouldn’t be able to make it in time.
 Just like that, Chris thought of it for a while, but then she shook her head a bit, got up from her chair with a resigned look on her face,